Gay cruising in England and Wales: London

-Clapham Common in south London is well known for gay cruising.
+Clapham Common in south London is also well known for gay cruising.
 The Labour MP Ron Davies resigned from the government after national newspapers reported that he was attacked and robbed by a man whom he met on the Common.
 A number of homophobic attacks have occurred around the area, including the murder of Jody Dobrowski.
 The gay-themed TV drama Clapham Junction was based around the lives of gay men in the area and included scenes of cruising and cottaging.